fancymithun/-GreatFrontEndSolutions/Trivia/HTML/index.md

 These building blocks provide the foundation for developing modern, interactive web applications that can run across a range of devices and platforms.

-<strong>4.What kind of things must you be wary of when designing or developing for multilingual sites?</strong>
+<strong>4.
+What kind of things must you be wary of when designing or developing for multilingual sites?</strong>

 Use lang attribute in your HTML.